+If you are missing multiple teeth, multiple implants can replace a few or all missing teeth in one arch.
 This modality of treatment requires great planning by highly specialized professionals in the area.
-At HDIC we used the latest technology from digital smile design, CBCT tomography and 3D printing of implant surgical template for a precise positioning of your implants and long-lasting prognosis.
+At HDICC we used the latest technology from digital smile design, CBCT tomography and 3D printing of implant surgical template for a precise positioning of your implants and long-lasting prognosis.

 There is no necessity to place one implant per tooth replacement.